TPM Quantum Lab

 The HAPKIDO project stands for Hybrid Approach for quantum-safe Public Key Infrastructure Development for Organizations.
 The project is a five-year initiative that aims to deliver sector-based plans towards quantum-safe Public Key Infrastructures (QS PKIs), including hybrid PKIs that demonstrate how QS solutions will work with existing infrastructures, and governance models that guide organizations towards a QS future.

-The ethics of quantum technology group of the Ethics and Philosophy of Technology section of the VTI department of TPM does research along four lines.
+The Ethics of Quantum Technologies research team at the Philosophy section of the VTI department of TPM, TU Delft, does research along six lines:

 Media & Contact